Bristol Rugby Club has changed its name and owner several times in the professional era.

 The key factor to me was when Malcolm addressed the players halfway through the season.”Peter Thorburn, Bristol Head Coach 2002/2003

-I’d imagine the hard-nosed New Zealand coach had his head in his hands during this pep talk.
+I’d imagine the hard-nosed New Zealand coach had his head in his hands during this pep talk from the owner.

 Change of ownership